Original story on tv-bee, re-posted Lily Tredwell, July 2021

 3. Oranges

 Speaking of giant Double Gulp, remember getting a Fanta in one of those?
 And as soon as you take a sip of it you find out that it tastes like cold artificial orange chemical liquid.
 Well, the Fanta in Europe tastes like…Oranges!
 The giant soda company, Coca-Cola, uses a different recipe for Fanta in Europe.
-For some reason, they concluded that Europeans will like the taste of real oranges and not artificial flavoring.
+For some reason, they concluded that Europeans would like the taste of real oranges and not artificial flavoring.

 4. Fiesta